 Why is P-plater car insurance more expensive?

-P-plater car insurance, if you’re under 25, is typically more expensive because insurers take into account the amount of driving experience you’ve had when determining the cost of your premium.
-Statistically, younger drivers are more likely to have accidents and so insurers factor this into their pricing.
+P-plater car insurance, if you’re under 25, is typically more expensive because car insurance providers take into account the amount of driving experience you’ve had when determining the cost of your premium.
+Statistically, younger drivers are more likely to have accidents and so this is factored into pricing.

 What other factors determine the cost of your car insurance policy?